learn-co-curriculum/phase-1-html-iframes/README.md

 In earlier HTML versions, `iframe`s were put inside of borders by default.
 Many people found that ugly.
 The `frameborder` allowed us to turn the border off.

-Nowadays we like to control that kind of thing with CSS and `frameborder` is consider _deprecated_ meaning "likely to be removed from the standard."
+The `frameborder` attribute is considered _deprecated_, meaning "likely to be removed from the standard."
+In modern browsers, we can control borders _just_ using CSS, as with our example, `style="border:0"`.

+Google and sites like YouTube still provide a `frameborder` attribute in their embedded map examples.
 We see this appear often in `iframe` links as providers try to support _as many browsers as possible_.
 It's important to understand what it means, but you probably won't need to write it much.
 If you do, you'll want to set both `frameborder="0"` AND `style="border:0"`.

 ### `allowfullscreen`

 Like the `required` attribute for HTML form elements, `allowfullscreen` is built into HTML5.
-If the provider provides support for a JavaScript method called `requestFullScreen()`, then your page can send the `iframe` full screen.
-If not, it can't.
+The `allowfullscreen` attribute uses a JavaScript method called `requestFullScreen()` to send the `iframe` to full screen.
+If `allowfullscreen` isn't included, the element can't be placed into full screen mode..
 It's important to be able to understand this attribute and realize that you can't get around any restrictions unless the _provider_ wants you to.
 For more details visit [MDN][mdn-allowfull].

 [mdn-allow]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe